kathangabani-nyu/hyperspectral-road-quality-analysis-NYC/docs/data_preparation.md

 ## Required Data

 ### 1. Hyperspectral Data
+- **Note:** This project was developed using NYU TuckMapping dataset (288 bands).
+This dataset is classified and requires special permissions granted only to NYU researchers.
+This repository does not provide access to this dataset.
 - Format: ERDAS Imagine (.pix) or GeoTIFF (.tif)
 - Must contain multiple spectral bands (288 bands recommended)
+- Users must provide their own hyperspectral data
 - Update path in `src/advanced_config.py`

 ### 2. NYC Land Cover Data